dvaumoron/puzzlecachedrightserver/README.md

 # puzzlecachedrightserver

-A "decorator" server adding a cache to the "true" rightserver, sill conforming to puzzlerightservice contract.
+A "decorator" server adding a cache to the "true" rightserver, still conforming to [puzzlerightservice](https://github.com/dvaumoron/puzzlerightservice) contract.